proplot-dev/proplot/docs/why.rst

 Solution
 --------

-In ProPlot, it is easy to manipulate colormaps and property cycles.
+Proplot tries to make it easy to manipulate colormaps and property cycles.

-* All colormaps in ProPlot are replaced with the `~proplot.colors.ContinuousColormap` and `~proplot.colors.DiscreteColormap` subclasses of `~matplotlib.colors.LinearSegmentedColormap` and `~matplotlib.colors.ListedColormap`.
+* All colormaps in proplot are replaced with the `~proplot.colors.ContinuousColormap` and `~proplot.colors.DiscreteColormap` subclasses of `~matplotlib.colors.LinearSegmentedColormap` and `~matplotlib.colors.ListedColormap`.
   These classes include several useful features leveraged by the